senchalabs/docs-i18n/guides/carousel/README.md

-# Using Carousels in Sencha Touch 2
+# Using Carousels in Sencha Touch

-{@link Ext.carousel.Carousel Carousels}, like [tabs](#!/guide/tabs), are a great way to allow the user to swipe through multiple full-screen pages.
+{@link Ext.carousel.Carousel Carousels}, like [tabs](#!/guide/tabs), are a great way to allow users to swipe through multiple full screen pages.
-A Carousel shows only one of its pages at a time but allows you to swipe through with your finger.
-You can think of a Carousel as a single active item with the rest of the items stretching away left and right.
-Indicator dots show you how many available screens there are to swipe through:
+A Carousel shows only one of its pages at a time, but allows you to browse through other pages using a swipe gesture.
+You can think of a Carousel as a single active item, with the rest of the items stretching away left and right.
+Indicator dots indicate how many available screens are available to swipe through, as shown in the following image:

 {@img carousel.jpg}

-Carousels can be oriented either horizontally or vertically and are easy to configure - they just work like any other Container.
-Here's how to set up a simple horizontal Carousel:
+Carousels can be oriented either horizontally or vertically and are easy to configure - they just work like any other Container component.
+The following code sample shows how to set up a simple horizontal Carousel:

     @example preview
     Ext.create('Ext.Carousel', {